 Research Projects

-I maximise the impact of my research base by identifying and coordinating powerful research collaborations across Europe, Asia, North America, Africa and Australasia.
-These collaborative research programmes raise the recognition and reputation of my research and in turn the university’s as an international player, while simultaneously enabling me to increase its research capacity and deliver world class research outputs.
-I work with other academic groups at leading Universities who share its values and desire to deliver applied research and innovation across and outside the built environment disciplines.
-By working closely with these international partners, I have managed to obtain funding for international research from a wide variety of sources, including the European Union, UK and other national research councils, Foreign and the Commonwealth Office.
+Dilanthi maximises the impact of her research base by identifying and coordinating powerful research collaborations across Europe, Asia, North America and Australasia.
+These collaborative research programmes raise the recognition and reputation of her research and in turn her as an international player, while simultaneously enabling her to increase its research capacity and deliver world class research outputs.
+She works with other academic groups at leading Universities, International and national organisations and NGOs who share its values and desire to deliver applied research and innovation across and outside the built environment disciplines.
+By working closely with these international partners, she has obtained substantial amounts of funding for international research from a wide variety of sources, including the European Union, UK and other national research councils, Foreign and the Commonwealth Office.
+She has led and contributed to 34 international research grants worth over £20m since 2014 at University of Huddersfield, have received funding from 20 funding agencies, and have collaborated with 323 research partners in 67 countries.

 Dilanthi Amaratunga